-The work will result in artwork installed in each location, a photographic exhibition of images of the work, as well as written briefings, reports and recommendations.
+The work has resulted in artwork installed in each location, a photographic exhibition of images of the work, as well as written briefings, reports and recommendations.

 Here is a summary of the full report (pdf document).

-We have a busy schedule of exhibitions in 2013, including:
+We had a busy schedule of exhibitions in 2013, including:

 - 11-15th February, Parliament, London